Abbas1Hussein/flutter_quill_extensions_lite/README.md

 ## Exported Components

-The `flutter_quill_extensions_lite` package also exports the following components For easy addition and use flutter_quill:
+The `flutter_quill_extensions_lite` package also exports the following components For easy access and use flutter_quill:

 - `QuillControllerUtils`: A utility class extending QuillController to provide additional methods